 3. Fish Oil

-Fish oil is high in omega-3 essential fatty acids, which can help support your immune system and promote healthy joints, says Feste.
+Fish oil is high in omega-3 fatty acids, which can help support your immune system and promote healthy joints, says Feste.
 In fact, patients taking dietary fish oil supps in a double-blind study done by Arthritis and Rheumatism exhibited improvements in their tender joints.

 More reason to love fish oil?
 The omegas in fish oil promote a healthy heart, brain, skin, and gut.
 To get even more joint benefits, consider eating a mostly Mediterranean diet, which is chock-full of omegas.
 That means lean meats, fish, avocados, olive oil, fruits, and veggies.